lestermartin/oss-transform-processing-comparison/file-formats/delimited/README.md

 ## Results

 Both Pig and Hive are in there elements here.
-Spark has to take a roundabout way to eventually become a DataFrame which is not exhaustive, but is clearly a bit more intensive than the other frameworks.
+Spark has to take a roundabout way via the RDD API to eventually become a DataFrame which is not exhaustive, but is clearly a bit more intensive than the other frameworks.